Jannomag/Yaru-Colors/README.md

 - Ubuntu-Dock theme (indicators)
 - Unity support (brought with Yaru 20.04)
 - Wallpapers (see below)
+Please note: I've added Yarus source files for gtk2/3, gnome-shell, unity, icons and cursors to my git, to be able to work with them.
+I'll update them as soon as I'm working on a next version of Yaru-Colors.

 **Following changes are made by me:**
 - .css files for GTK3 and Gnome-Shell are edited.
 I changed all orange and purple tinted colors